JvanKatwijk/channel-scanner/README.md

    a. the combined scandata will be written to the file /tmp/datafile.txt.
 The file is a text file, but can be read in with e.g. LibreOfficeCalc or similar programs

    b. in case the channel contains detectable DAB data, raw data of the channel will be written to a file for "duration" SECONDS.
-The filename is a combination of the channel, the EID and the date, e.g.  "5B 8181 2020-09-15 10:43:04.uff"
+The filename is a combination of the  device, the channel,  the EID and the date, e.g. "pluto12C 8001 2020-10-11 16:21:04.uff"

 The basic parameters are